Ziyadelbanna/Operating-Systems/README.md

-# Advanced operating systems projects for computer science students
+# Advanced operating systems projects for computer engineering students

 > _The main goal of this repo is to understand how operating systems work through learning the basic operating systems fundamentals and understanding the role of each program to be able to implement it by yourself_